Free Application for Federal Student Aid (FAFSA)

 Where do I get the FAFSA?

-Go to the Department of Education website and print out the FAFSA worksheet.
+Go to the Department of Education website, log in and fill out the FAFSA worksheet.

 What information do I need to fill out the FAFSA?

 If you are a dependent student, you will need the following for the 2019-20 FAFSA:

 - Your Driver's license, if you have one